 Scheduling a Quiz, Test or Exam

-- If it is 2 business days or less from the date of the test and you do not see your test scheduled in your database account, contact Kathleen Bruns, Accommodations Coordinator at (410) 617-2750; Megan Henry at (410) 617-5137 or Marcia Wiedefeld at (410) 617-2062.
+If it is 2 business days or less from the date of the test and you do not see your test scheduled in your database account, contact Kathleen Bruns, Accommodations Coordinator at (410) 617-2750; Megan Henry at (410) 617-5137 or Marcia Wiedefeld at (410) 617-2062.

 Before the Exam or Test

-DSS will not give you additional time if you are late.
-DSS will not proctor exams if you arrive more than 20 minutes late without instructor approval.
+DSS will not proctor tests if you arrive more than 20 minutes late without instructor approval.

-- Disability Support Services may check ID cards, so make sure you bring your Loyola ID card.
+Disability Support Services may check ID cards, so make sure you bring your Loyola ID card.

-- Use the restroom and or get a drink of water before you start your test.
+Use the restroom and or get a drink of water before you start your test.

-- Make sure you bring all approved test-taking materials (such as, pencil, paper, notes if allowed, etc.) into the testing room.
+Make sure you bring all approved test-taking materials (such as, pencil, paper, notes if allowed, etc.) into the testing room.
 The proctor will not allow you to access your belongings once you start the test.

-- Ask for your end time before you start.
+Ask for your end time before you start.